Elisp: Buffer Functions

 (get-buffer-create BUFFER-OR-NAME)

-• Returns the buffer (does not make it current).
+• Does not make it current.

 • BUFFER-OR-NAME can be a string or buffer.